Credit Cards Student Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Credit cards are often an important part of building credit and learning how to manage your finances.
-But what if you or your child have little to no credit history and can’t qualify for available credit card products?
+But at 18, you (or your child) may have little to no credit history, which makes qualifying for a credit card challenging.

-This is a common problem for young adults who haven’t yet had the opportunity to build their credit history.
-Fortunately, there are options to help solve this issue.
+This is a common problem for young adults who haven’t had the opportunity to build their credit history.
+Fortunately, there are plenty of credit cards designed with this issue in mind.
 See which credit cards for 18-year-olds might make the most sense for you or your child.

-Our picks for the best credit cards for 18-year-olds:
+Our picks for the best credit cards for teens:

 Best credit cards for 18-year-olds

-The best card for you or a child likely depends on each situation.
+The right card for you or a child likely depends on each situation.
 Here are some of the best credit cards for 18-year-olds that could work in a variety of situations:

-Card name Best for What sets it apart
+Card name Excellent for What sets it apart

 Petal® 2 "Cash Back, No Fees" Visa® Credit Card No credit history